nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 scrambling over the top?”

 “Nevah see’d them, buddy.
 None a them showed the goose-step around Brest.
-Have a shot on me....
-Well, dawg bite me, but—say, Jake, we’ve got some more stuff to booze over.”
+Have a shot on me.<span class="three-dots"></span>Well, dawg bite me, but—say, Jake, we’ve got some more stuff to booze over.”

 Zeddy slapped Jake on his breast and looked him over again.
-“Tha’s some stuff you’re strutting in, boh. ’Tain’t ’Merican and it ain’t French.” ...
+“Tha’s some stuff you’re strutting in, boh. ’Tain’t ’Merican and it ain’t French.”<span class="three-dots"></span>

 “English.”
 Jake showed his clean white teeth.